-Each student is responsible for becoming familiar with the Department of Public Health Sciences Student Code of Conduct.
-If a student is unsure about the application or interpretation of the Student Code of Conduct, it is her or his responsibility to seek clarification from department administrators.
+Each student is responsible for becoming familiar with the Department of Public Health Sciences Student Code of Conduct contained within this document.
+If a student is unsure about the application or interpretation of the Student Code of Conduct, it is her or his responsibility to seek clarification from department administrators (E.g., the Graduate Coordinator or Department Head).